Mole check at Centre for Surgery in London

 - There is no need to send images of your mole elsewhere.
 Everything is managed in-house unlike many clinics where images have to be sent to a dermatologist working remotely for further analysis which delays diagnosis thus causing unnecessary anxiety.

 - No need to return to your GP for referral letters, unlike commercial clinics

-- We have well established systems in place for immediate removal of skin cancer if the procedure is required.
-There is no delay and no requirement to return on a separate occasion for skin lesion or mole removal
+- We have well established systems in place for immediate removal of suspected or confirmed skin cancer if the procedure is required.
+There is no delay and no requirement to return on a separate occasion for skin lesion removal or mole removal

 The ABCD of moles